Help us improve your experience.

 Disable packet capture before opening the file for analysis or transferring the file to an external device with FTP or SCP.
 Disabling packet capture ensures that the internal file buffer is flushed and all the captured packets are written to the file.

-This example shows how to enable packet capture on a device, to analyze network traffic and to troubleshoot network problems.
+This example shows how to enable packet capture and to configure a firewall filter for packet capture and apply it to a logical interface on a device.
+You can configure firewall filter to restrict or filter the amount of traffic to be captured and to analyze network traffic and to troubleshoot network problems.

 Requirements